 Importance of Environmental Education in India

-The Ministry of Environment and Forests launched the Environment Education, Awareness and Training Scheme in 1983-84 to enhance people‘s understanding regarding the human- environment relationship and to enhance skills and capabilities to protect the environment and improve it.
-It gives importance to promotion of non-formal environmental education and creating environmental awareness among the people through seminars, workshops, symposia, training programmes, the National Green Corps and eco- clubs.
+- The Ministry of Environment and Forests launched the Environment Education, Awareness, and Training Scheme in 1983-84 to enhance people‘s understanding regarding the human-environment relationship and to enhance skills and capabilities to protect the environment and improve it.
+It gives importance to the promotion of non-formal environmental education and creating environmental awareness among the people through seminars, workshops, symposia, training programs, the National Green Corps, and eco- clubs.

-The National Museum of Natural History, New Delhi, set up in 1978, promotes non-formal education in various aspects of the environment through exhibitions and educational programmes and activities for children and people in general.
+- The National Museum of Natural History, New Delhi, set up in 1978, promotes non-formal education in various aspects of the environment through exhibitions and educational programs, and activities for children and people in general.

 What are the flaws existing in the current environmental education patterns adapted at present in Indian educational institutions:

-The following are some of the suggestions that are recommended to improve the environmental education in India.
+The following are some of the suggestions that are recommended to improve environmental education in India.

 - Content of environmental education should be modified: At present, the content of Indian environmental education is not much attractive and informative for the students.
 It should be enhanced in such a way that it expresses a clear association to the environment and environmental concerns.
 The content must help highlight an incorporated thematic or an interdisciplinary approach in which the ideas are uttered through big ideas and unifying themes rather than the isolated segments.
 The content should associate the learning with the actual world.
 Personally, it has to be applicable to the learners and include issues that are significant to the society and also it should equip the learners with adequate skills in order to continue learning all through life.